|Перекласти з англійської на українську (через Google Translate)|

 The full degree study in Slovak language is free of charge for the duration of the standard timeframe of study.
 If you wish to learn Slovak, find useful tips in our article on learning Slovak language.
 Many universities may now also organise their own Slovak language courses as a response to the current humanitarian crisis, so inform yourself also at a university of your choice.

 For a study organised in other language than Slovak, tuition fees may apply in general.
-However, recent changes in the Higher Education Act (currently already approved by the Slovak parliament and foreseen to be applicable as of April 24, 2022) allow universities to decide whether they will apply tuition fees on a respective study programme offered in other language than Slovak, therefore we recommend you to approach the respective university where you plan to study and ask about the tuition fees applicable to the study programme of your choice.
+However, recent changes in the Higher Education Act (applicable as of April 24, 2022) allow universities to decide whether they will apply tuition fees on a respective study programme offered in other language than Slovak, therefore we recommend you to approach the respective university where you plan to study and ask about the tuition fees applicable to the study programme of your choice.
 Moreover, the same changes in the law (once they enter into force) also make the higher education free of charge for persons with temporary refuge permit, independent from the language of the study.